The Adolescent Therapeutic Community

 After receiving Ministry of Health approval and before arriving at Summit, each candidate attends an orientation day.
 By spending a day in the rehabilitation center and therapeutic community and taking part in activities, candidates become familiar with the framework and ensure they are fully invested.

-Admission process: sending appropriate documents to the secretariat via email- tali@summit.org.il
+Admission process: send appropriate documents to the secretariat via email- tali@summit.org.il

 Interested in integrating into the community, a letter from supporting factors (caregivers/care coordinators) and me